53-software/vram-shield/README.md

 1. Download the latest `VRAMShield_X.X.X.exe`.
 2. Run the application as Administrator (required for process management).
-3.  **On first launch, VRAM Shield will automatically configure the LibreHardwareMonitor backend.**
+3.  **On first launch, VRAM Shield will automatically configure the LibreHardwareMonitor backend.** This requires Administrator privileges to access low-level hardware sensors.
 4. Once active, the application will begin managing your VRAM thermal load.

 > **Note:** This repository is used for distribution and issue tracking only.
 The source code is proprietary and not available for public access.